ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/element-reconversion.md

 	}

 	/**
-	 * Creates full side card element with all required children and attributes.
+	 * Creates a full side card element with all required children and attributes.
 	 */
 	execute() {
 		const model = this.editor.model;